camunda/camunda-platform/README.md

 For more information about Self-Managed, including additional [development installation options](https://docs.camunda.io/docs/self-managed/setup/overview/), see our [documentation](https://docs.camunda.io/docs/self-managed/about-self-managed/).

 ## Production Setup:
-For production setups we recommend using [Helm charts](https://docs.camunda.io/docs/self-managed/setup/install/) which can be found at [helm.camunda.io](https://helm.camunda.io/).
+For production setups we recommend using [Helm charts](https://docs.camunda.io/docs/self-managed/setup/install/), which can be found at [helm.camunda.io](https://helm.camunda.io/).

 ## Local Development Setup

-- **Camunda 8 Run** is a lightweight, self-contained distribution of Camunda Platform 8, designed to simplify deployment by bundling all required components into a single package.
+- **Camunda 8 Run**: A lightweight, self-contained distribution of Camunda Platform 8 - designed to simplify deployment by bundling all required components into a single package.
 For more information, see [Camunda 8 Run Documentation](https://docs.camunda.io/docs/self-managed/setup/deploy/local/c8run/)
-- **Docker Compose** to start local development environment.
+- **Docker Compose**: A local development environment.
 For more information, see the Docker Compose section below.
-- **Local Kubernetes cluster** You can deploy Camunda 8 Self-Managed on your Kubernetes local cluster for development purposes.
-For more information see [Camunda 8 Local Kubernetes documentation ](https://docs.camunda.io/docs/self-managed/setup/deploy/local/local-kubernetes-cluster/)
+- **Local Kubernetes Cluster**: Deploy Camunda 8 Self-Managed on a local Kubernetes cluster for development purposes.
+For more information, see [Camunda 8 Local Kubernetes documentation ](https://docs.camunda.io/docs/self-managed/setup/deploy/local/local-kubernetes-cluster/)

 ## Links to additional Camunda Platform 8 repos and assets